-To operate the raw water washdown, open the seacock with the washdown I.D. tag located in the starboard side of the aft bilge.
+To operate the raw water washdown, open the seacock located on the starboard side of the aft bilge using the remote arm labeled washdown.
 Depress the raw water switch on the helm switch panel.
-The system will now be pressurized at the raw water outlet.
-A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose.
-The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off.
-The pump is mounted to the transom in the aft port rigging compartment.
+This system will now be pressurized at the washdown faucet outlet.
+This faucet may be used alone or with a hose.
+A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a home yard hose with a nozzle.
+The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
+The pump is mounted to the transom in the aft starboard storage compartment.